rancher/charts/README.md

 ##### Local Charts

-- For local charts, we don't follow this versioning scheme.
-Only one semver, versioning scheme x.x.x is being followed that is the app
+- For local charts, we don't follow any complex versioning scheme.
+Only one semver, versioning scheme x.x.x is being followed.

 #### Rancher Version Annotations